Aam Panna or the green raw mango drink is considered as a health tonic which should be taken at least once in a day during summers.

 Remove the mango skin with the help of your fingers.
 Take out the pulp with the knife and keep it in a deep bowl.
 I used fingers.

-Mash the pulp with a spoon, slightly whisk to make it a smooth yet coarse paste.
+Mash the pulp with a spoon, lightly whisk to make it a smooth yet coarse paste.
 Keep this aside.

 You can add ice cubes too but in the bowl itself.
 Stir.
 Serve the Aam panna in glasses and have it chilled.
 You can store it in a glass container or jug for a day.